andrepolischuk/andrepolischuk.github.io/pages/100-valuable-blogs-for-developers.md

 * [Frontend Almanac Blog](https://blog.frontend-almanac.com/) – A collection of articles and resources dedicated to frontend development, covering topics from CSS to JavaScript, accessibility, and performance.
 * [freeCodeCamp News](https://www.freecodecamp.org/news/) – A platform dedicated to helping people learn to code for free, featuring a variety of articles, guides, and tutorials on programming and web development.
 * [SitePoint](https://www.sitepoint.com/) – A community platform offering tech courses and books, real-time community support, and an intuitive reading experience.
 Features trending titles, articles on various web development topics, and a comprehensive guide to choosing the best React website builder.
-* [Engineer’s Codex](https://read.engineerscodex.com/) – Tools and technologies used and created by big tech companies.
+* [Engineer’s Codex](https://read.engineerscodex.com/) – Practical insights and interesting stories from real-world software engineering.
 * [MDN Web Docs Blog](https://developer.mozilla.org/en-US/blog/) – A platform for web development news, tutorials, and insights, including updates on web technologies, and community initiatives.
 * [Smashing Magazine](https://www.smashingmagazine.com/) – Articles, and books on web development, design, and marketing, including accessibility, best practices, career advice, and tools for front-end and UX design.
 * [Unicode Blog](https://blog.unicode.org) – News, announcements, release info, and calendar updates from the Unicode Consortium.